Our Administration & Staff

 (click the names to read more!)

-Pam Dougherty is from Cherry Hill, NJ and has lived in South Jersey all her life.
-She has been a teacher at OFS for 9 years.
+Pam Carpenter has lived in South Jersey all her life and has been a teacher at OFS for 10 years.
 She received her Bachelor’s Degree in Elementary Education from Drexel University.
-Her Master’s Degree in Special Education, with a specialty in Autism, was also earned from Drexel University.
-She has attended many teacher training opportunities including Wilson’s Fundation, introduction to Orton Gillingham, and many others.
-In her spare time she loves spending time with her family, especially her 11 year old son, going to the beach, and running.
+Ms. Carpenter earned her Master’s Degree in Special Education, with a specialty in Autism, from Drexel University as well.
+She is trained in many programs including Wilson’s Fundations and Orton Gillingham.
+In her spare time Ms. Carpenter enjoys spending time with her family and volunteering for the MS Society and her local Civic Association.
+She lives in Cherry Hill with her husband and two children.

 Becca Gutwirth, MEd - Special Education Teacher